tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 You deal +1d8 damage with your next melee attack with this weapon that hits this turn (champion: +2d8; epic: +4d8).
 If you miss, you take that damage instead.

 **Quirk:** Tends to break things.

 ---

+#### Moss-Covered Stone

+Melee Weapon

+Your crit range with this weapon expands by 2 (usually to 18+) against constructs, and you gain a +2 bonus to skill checks to damage inanimate objects.

+**Quirk:** Tactless about others’ mortality.

+---